laurenwillett/nuts-for-ysos/README.md

 **See main_notebook.ipynb for an example of how to use the nuts-for-ysos tool.**

 This is a Python tool for determining, via Bayesian inference, the accretion luminosities of YSOs (Young Stellar Objects) along with their effective temperatures, stellar luminosities, and extinction.
 The tool uses the NUTS (No U-Turn Sampler) implemented through PyMC.
 This project is a niche application of PyMC; if you want to learn more about PyMC in general, check out https://www.pymc.io/welcome.html.
-In the 'utility' folder I also included the procedure used in Willett et. al to measure emission line fluxes, though this isn't an incorporated part of nuts-for-ysos.
+In the 'utility' folder is the procedure used in Willett et. al to measure emission line fluxes, though this isn't an incorporated part of nuts-for-ysos.

 nuts-for-ysos was originally written to analyze spectra from the VIRUS spectrograph at the Hobby Eberly Telescope, but can be customized for other spectra-- just take note of the "input YSO spectrum requirements" section below.
 Included in this repository are several example VIRUS YSO spectra from Willett et al. 2025.